jameshfisher/jameshfisher.com/_posts/2016-12-20-http-hello-world.md

   - programming
   - web
 taggedAt: '2024-03-26'
+summary: >-
+  A C program that creates an HTTP server that responds with "Hello, world!" to every request.
 ---

 Writing a "hello world" HTTP server is surprisingly simple.
 This responds to every request with a "hello world" page: